-Although nearly forty years separate the ages of the veteran alto saxophonist Gary Foster and the influential tenor saxophonist Mark Turner, both of these celebrated stylists hold the music of Lee Konitz, Warne Marsh and Lennie Tristano in high reverence.
+Although nearly thirty years separate the ages of the veteran alto saxophonist Gary Foster and the influential tenor saxophonist Mark Turner, both of these celebrated stylists hold the music of Lee Konitz, Warne Marsh and Lennie Tristano in high reverence.

 With the live double-CD set Mark Turner Meets Gary Foster, these two players have a chance to find common ground over their shared musical influences.
 Supported by the rhythm of Putter Smith on bass and Joe LaBarbera on drums, Turner and Foster delve into core pieces from the repertoire of their heroes, including Marsh’s “Background Music,” Konitz’s “Subconcious-Lee” and Tristano’s “Lennie’s Pennies,” and “317 East 32nd Street” (which the legendary pianist composed with guitarist Billy Bauer.)
 In addition, the two saxophonists lace the standards “Come Rain or Come Shine” and “What’s New,” along with “‘Teef” by the hard bop altoist Sonny Red, into the mix.